 Studies show that eye movements are closely linked to cognitive processes such as attention, memory, and decision-making.

-RightEye provides a window into the brain through quick, digitized tests that produce objective reports to help easily illustrate and analyze eye movements.
+RightEye provides quick, digitized tests that produce objective reports to help easily illustrate and analyze eye movements.

 In only 5 minutes, the RightEye Dynamic Vision assessment produces a graphical report with objective data providers use to baseline patients and help determine if they can benefit from vision exercises.